antoniablair/stats-engagement/README.md

 ###  Admin

-In order to have a visual and easy-to-use admin panel for this project without sacrificing too much time that could be spent on the gameplay, I used an open source library called Forest Lumber to generate an admin panel to support working with my application's database.
-Forest Lumber generates some code based on schema and then I made some updates to make it work with the table's relationships / foreign keys.
+In order to have a visual and easy-to-use admin panel for this project without taking time away from the front-end, I used an open source library called Forest Lumber to generate an admin panel.
+Forest Lumber generates some code based on my database's schema and then I made some updates to make it work with the table's relationships / foreign keys.

 The admin panel code is stored in a [different github repo]('https://github.com/antoniablair/stats-engagement-admin') (mainly to make it easier for me to deploy to Heroku.)